Bayesian Neural Network

 cbar.ax.set_ylabel(f"{metric} of Output")

-ax.set(xlim=(-3, 3), ylim=(-3, 3), xlabel="X1", ylabel="X2")
+ax.set(xlim=(-3, 3), ylim=(-3, 3), xlabel="X1", ylabel="X2", title=title or metric)

 ax.legend()